-Wilpena Pound is the centrepiece of South Australia’s Flinders Ranges.
-And why not?
-The oval shaped range with its steep rock walls and jagged peaks is spectacular.
-It’s no wonder it has become the best known feature of the Flinders Ranges.
-But what do you find when you get there?
+Wilpena Pound is the centrepiece of South Australia’s Ikara-Flinders Ranges National Park.
+The oval shaped range with its steep walls and jagged peaks is one of the best known features of the Flinders Ranges.
+But what can you do when you get there?

 There are a bunch of things to do at Wilpena Pound that make it a must see on your trip to the Flinders Ranges.